 - Improve the transparency of the financial sector and enable it to remain competitive

-The reason for the creation of the EFSA was a need for institutional reform of the financial sector which came about in the 1990s.
+The reason for the creation of the EFSA was a need for institutional reform of the financial sector that came about in the 1990s.
 It was ordered by the Bank of Estonia and the government because it was felt there was an increased need for integration and arbitration.
-Initially, a committee was created and legislation was drafted, following which the agency was formed.
-Following on from an initial rejection the reform was passed in the Financial Supervision Authority Act 2001.
+Initially a committee was created and legislation was drafted, following which the agency was formed.
+Following on from an initial rejection, the reform was passed in the Financial Supervision Authority Act of 2001.

 As well as being responsible for EFSA Forex brokers and overseeing the supervision of financial services providers such as banks and insurance intermediaries, the EFSA has chosen to include the education of consumers as part of its remit.
-To help with this endeavor it has created a website for consumers www.minuraha.ee.
-Contained in the site is well-organized and unbiased information to help consumers organize their finances and make financial decisions.
+To help with this endeavour it has created a website for consumers: www.minuraha.ee .
+Contained in the site is well-organised and unbiased information to help consumers organise their finances and make financial decisions.
 You will be able to find the latest news relating to financial services and the financial market, products, comparison tables and calculators.

-EFSA regulated brokers follow a set of procedures with regards customer complaints
+EFSA regulated brokers follow a set of procedures with regard to customer complaints.

 The rules financial services providers have to follow are laid out in the regulations imposed by the EFSA.
-This same applies for most other regulated bodies and the entities that are regulated.
+This same applies for most other regulated bodies, and the entities that are regulated by them.

-Your first step if you have a complaint relating to a financial services provider is to contact the provider direct, and give them the opportunity to offer an amicable solution.
-It is always going to be a good idea to make your complaint in writing as this will act as a permanent record and may come in useful in the future.
+Your first step if you have a complaint relating to a financial services provider is to contact the provider directly, and give them the opportunity to offer an amicable solution.
+It is always going to be a good idea to make your complaint in writing as this will act as a permanent record, and may come in useful in the future.
 It is more than possible you will be able to resolve your complaint with this course of action.
-However, if it is not possible your next step will be to contact the EFSA.
+However, if it is not possible, your next step will be to contact the EFSA.

 You do have another option, which is to take the matter to court.
-You will have to work your way through the three-tier judicial system, starting with the county and administrative courts.
+To do this you will have to work your way through the three-tier judicial system, starting with the county and administrative courts.

-The goal of the Directive is to make the rules which govern financial services firms and their operations more harmonized.
-This would, in turn, lead to improved transparency and customer protection and make cross-border business much easier.
+The goal of the Directive is to make the rules that govern financial services firms and their operations more harmonised.
+This would, in turn, lead to improved transparency and customer protection, and make cross-border business much easier.

 Individual regulatory bodies overseeing EU financial markets are obliged to meet the minimum standards of MiFID.
 Some regulatory bodies have chosen to go above and beyond the basic requirements, but even the MiFID rules and regulations are a positive step towards consumer protection.

-There is a section of the EFSA website which lists all financial services providers regulated by the EFSA, including regulated EFSA brokers.
-It is, therefore, very quick and easy to check whether a Forex broker you are considering is regulated, and therefore a much safer option.
-When you’ve found the name of the firm in the list you can also check a number of other relevant details.
-Such as capital stock, license specifics, contact information and the company register number.
+There is a section of the EFSA website that lists all financial services providers regulated by the EFSA, including regulated EFSA brokers.
+It is therefore very quick and easy to check whether a Forex broker you are considering is regulated, and hence a much safer option.
+When you’ve found the name of the firm in the list you can also check a number of other relevant details such as capital stock, licence specifics, contact information, and the company register number.